 The past few years have been a perfect economic storm for the school districts in the Lincoln-Way area, a storm that has challenged their boards of education and administrators to maintain the same high quality education for students with fewer funds.

-- New Lenox School District 122 will have a projected $1.1 million budget deficit for fiscal year 2013 and could face declines in new growth, equalized assessed value and state aid over the next few years.
+- New Lenox School District 122 will have and could face declines in new growth, equalized assessed value and state aid over the next few years.

 Naturally, parents in these districts are concerned and have questions.
 How will possible cuts or layoffs affect a student's education?
 What will this mean for extra-curricular activities?
 What can a parent do to ensure his or her child gets the best schooling possibility?

 YOUR TURN!
 Take our poll and tell us your thoughts about your children's future in the Lincoln-Way school systems in our comments section.
 What do you think these districts need to do?